yigitatacavdar/pard/README.txt

 Dev Guide:

-npm should be called inside the frontend directory to debug
+to run the application
+first install dependencies

+> cd backend
+> npm install
 > cd frontend
+> npm install

+now you can run the application

+terminal 1:
+> cd backend
+> npx nodemon server.js

+terminal 2:
+> cd frontend
 > npm run dev

-if it doesnt work the first time
+terminal 3:
 > cd frontend
-> npm install
+> npm run electron-dev

-this should fix it
+to do:

+encryption of the vault password should be handled by a master password, the crypto file and vault file needs to be changed to do this. the master password can be the login password this way safer encryption is achieved

+.env should be populated and integrated